Cherub is a tiny fairy of a person, with hands that have been performing magic with sound healing for over a decade

 After earning a 1st class business degree from Newcastle University in 2007, I proudly hung my certificate on my parent's dining room wall and set off on a journey to explore the world.

 The next six years were an exhilarating adventure—immersed in festivals, travel, and an ongoing spiral through vibrant colours, chaos, and cosmic wonder.
-It was during this time that I discovered the transformative power of sound healing, eventually pursuing sound healer training.
-This new path allowed me to deepen my connection to the world around me and explore the healing potential within.

-From the depths of Peru to the Pyramids, Indian temples to German techno superclubs, and many other places in between, I immersed myself in different cultures, climates, and communities.
 Whether at cave parties in Ibiza or Brazilian churches on secret islands off the coast of Bahia, I became captivated by how sound was at the core of every tribe, acting as the very fabric that united them.

 Singing at sunrise, drumming at sunset, chanting mantras in the mountains, and hearing Native flutes in the forest, I witnessed profound moments—babies being sung into the world and elders passing on, surrounded by the healing sound of loved ones.
-My journey with sound evolved into a deep exploration of sound healing, and it quickly became one of my greatest joys.
-It was a gateway to reconnection, and I felt called to pursue sound healing training in the UK, eager to learn about the transformative power of sound healing instruments.

-When I returned to the UK in 2010, I felt a stark contrast in our sound healer experience—here, sound seemed more structured, with a clear divide between performers and listeners.
 This was so different from the freedom of expression I had embraced while traveling.
 Unlike today, where the wellness movement has flourished with singing circles and sound healing sessions happening nightly in London, there was almost nothing like that when I first came home.
-It made me wonder—could this lack of connection through sound be deepening the sense of disconnection so many feel in the Western world?

 This realization led me on a personal journey to learn, heal, and grow, using sound healing energy as a practice for self-discovery.
 Over time, it became my soul’s mission to raise global awareness of sound as a powerful vibrational medicine—one that fosters healing, connection, and a deeper sense of belonging.